mcdafydd/scini-cockpit/README.md

 This repository contains that allow for developing the Dockerfiles necessary to build a test SCINI ROV for development.
 It is the parent repository for all of the SCINI surface-to-serial components.
 Code that runs on devices at the end of an RS-485 or other non-IP connection does not currently live on github and does not get built by this repository.
 This includes everything a user sees when they open the OpenROV cockpit in a browser, control devices using a joystick or keyboard/mouse action,

+# Quick getting started

+0. Clone this repository
+1. `cd scini-cockpit`
+2. Review the script `./install-prereqs.sh`, which installs docker, other dependencies, and performs some setup.
+3. Run `./start-dev.sh` (this will take a while to run the first time to build local containers and pull down the openrov container from docker hub)
+4. To access the dev openrov instance, open Chrome and visit `http://localhost`.
+To access the co-pilot interfaces found in `assets/www` go to http://localhost:8204, or port `8200`, `8201`, or `8203`.

 # Prerequisites

 - Chrome 69+ is required to view the MJPEG streams due to use of the new OffscreenCanvas() with 2d rendering context
 - A USB game joystick is optional as all of the cockpit controls can be accessed by keyboard.

 Ensure the following software is installed on the host: